-- 27. The School may from time to time collect personal information about parents and students which may be necessary for the School's function or activities.
+25. A student's personal property is not insured by the School and the School does not accept any responsibility for loss.
+Privacy 26.
+The School may from time to time collect personal information about parents and students which may be necessary for the School's function or activities.
 Parents authorise the School to use and disclose information in such a manner as the Headmaster may deem appropriate for the purposes of the student's education, health, care, welfare or development.
-Parents acknowledge they have read the School's Privacy Policy and Standard Collection Notice available for download from the School website. - 28.
-Parents give permission for photographs and videos of the student to be placed in the School's records, displayed from time to time around the School, and published in School publications, on its website, on the School's social media sites, and in other marketing and promotional material.

-29. Where relevant, parents agree to provide to the School all current Family Court or other court orders relating to the School and/or the student.
+Parents acknowledge they have read the School's Privacy Policy and Standard Collection Notice available for download from the School website.
+27. Parents give permission for photographs and videos of the student to be placed in the School's records, displayed from time to time around the School, and published in School publications, on its website, on the School's social media sites, and in other marketing and promotional material.
+28. Where relevant, parents agree to provide to the School all current Family Court or other court orders relating to the School and/or the student.
 The School's Privacy Policy deals with the confidentiality of such information.
+General 29.
+The School reserves the right to change these conditions from time to time.
+This policy is reviewed annually.
+The last textual change to the policy was August 2022